There have been numerous cases of users being affected by a PUA (Potentially Unwanted Application) known as InstallCore.

 - Guide 1: How to Remove InstallCore from Windows.

-- Guide 2: Get rid of InstallCore from Mac OS X.
+- Guide 2: Get rid of InstallCore on Mac OS X.

-- Guide 3: Remove InstallCore from Google Chrome.
+- Guide 3: Remove InstallCore in Google Chrome.

 - Guide 4: Erase InstallCore from Mozilla Firefox.

 - Guide 5: Uninstall InstallCore from Microsoft Edge.